Ormesson-sur-Marne

-Ormesson-sur-Marne (/fr/, literally Ormesson on Marne) is a commune in the southeastern suburbs of Paris, France.
-It is located 16.1 km from the center of Paris.
+Ormesson-sur-Marne (/fr/; 'Ormesson-on-Marne') is a commune in Val-de-Marne in the southeastern suburbs of Paris, France.
+It is located 16.1 km (10 mi) from the centre of Paris.

 Transport

 Ormesson-sur-Marne is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest stations to Ormesson-sur-Marne are two stations on Paris RER line A: Sucy - Bonneuil and La Varenne - Chennevières.
 The former is located in the neighboring commune of Sucy-en-Brie, 1.8 km from the town center of Ormesson-sur-Marne, and the latter is located in the neighboring commune of Saint-Maur-des-Fossés, 1.4 km from the town center of Ormesson-sur-Marne.